-- directly to the person concerned, or to a third party - b) Through a prevailing workplace or study environment which creates a culture which tolerates harassment or bullying, for example the telling of homophobic or racist jokes. - 17.
+- amount to a breach of the college's regulations relating to the use of Information Technology Facilities - directly to the person concerned, or to a third party - b) Through a prevailing workplace or study environment which creates a culture which tolerates harassment or bullying, for example the telling of homophobic or racist jokes. - 17.
 Examples of behaviour which may amount to harassment under this Policy include (but are not limited to) the following: - a) unwanted physical contact, ranging from an invasion of space to an assault, including all forms of sexual harassment, including: - inappropriate body language - sexually explicit remarks or innuendoes - unwanted sexual advances and touching - b) offensive comments or body language, including insults, jokes or gestures and malicious rumours, open hostility, verbal or physical threats: these include all forms of harassment and abuse on the grounds of disability, race or sexual orientation - c) insulting, abusive, embarrassing or patronising behaviour or comments - d) humiliating, intimidating, and/or demeaning criticism - e) persistently shouting at, insulting, threatening, disparaging or intimidating an individual - f) constantly criticising an individual without providing constructive support to address any performance concerns - g) persistently overloading an individual with work that they cannot reasonably be expected to complete - h) posting offensive comments on electronic media, including using mobile communication devices - i) threatening to disclose, or disclosing, a person's sexuality or disability to others without their permission - j) deliberately using the wrong name or pronoun in relation to a transgender person, or persistently referring to their gender identity history - k) isolation from normal work or study place, conversations, or social events - l) publishing, circulating or displaying pornographic, racist, homophobic, sexually suggestive or otherwise offensive pictures or other materials. - 18.
-Stalking may also be a form of harassment and may be characterised by any of the following repeated and unwanted behaviours: - a) Following a person; - b) Contacting, or attempting to contact, a person by any means; - c) Publishing any statement or other material - Relating or purporting to relate to a person, or - Purporting to originate from a person; - d) Monitoring the use by a person of the internet, email or any other form of electronic communication; - e) Loitering in any place (whether public or private); - f) Interfering with any property in the possession of a person; - g) Watching or spying on a person including through the use of CCTV or electronic surveillance.
+Stalking may also be a form of harassment and may be characterised by any of the following repeated and unwanted behaviours: - a) Following a person; - b) Contacting, or attempting to contact, a person by any means; - c) Publishing any statement or other material - Relating or purporting to relate to a person, or - Purporting to originate from a person;